What makes a troll tick? Exploring their dark world

 “The anonymity of the internet played a huge role in this.
 You’re able to say these things without any repercussions.
 And then you can show your buddies, ‘Hey, look what I did!’
 It breeds on itself.
 People want to one-up each other.”

 In the end, the Higgins matter was a checklist of behaviors commonly associated with trolling, a nebulous, post-millennial word that refers generally to the anonymous sending of threats, insults or other harassment, usually online, from a distant remove.
 There were vicious Facebook messages: “You are a disgusting excuse for a sporting official.”
 And tweets: “I will find you.
 Bitch.”
 Fake reviews: “John personally came out to fix my roof . . . he hit on my 13-year-old son.”
-And, ultimately, a call to retaliatory action: “The name of his company is rooferees.com,” Kentucky Sports Radio’s Matt Jones told his listeners.
+And, ultimately, a veiled call to retaliatory action: “The name of his company is rooferees.com,” Kentucky Sports Radio’s Matt Jones told his listeners.
 “R-O-O-F-E-R-E-E-S dot com.”
-The sum of it, says Barrall, was “a 21st-century version of a mob mentality.”
+Ultimately, Jones suggested Kentucky fans shouldn’t bother Higgins—suggestions that were followed (and perhaps negated) by more laughter-filled on-air readings of anti-Higgins messages.
+Altogether, the onslaught from various forms of media resulted in what Barrall called “a 21st-century version of a mob mentality.”

 One of college basketball’s most respected referees, Higgins had trained himself over his 28 years on the hardwood to ignore fans’ criticisms.
 But nothing had prepared him for the presence of police officers stationed outside his home and business that week, or for the conversation with his 10-year-old son, who told Higgins through tears that he’d heard talk about people wanting to kill his dad.
 “At his age, you can’t really process that,” says Higgins, voice quaking.